maoberlehner/markus-oberlehner-net/content/blog/creating-a-responsive-alternating-two-column-layout-with-flexbox.md

 ## Wrapping it up

-There are certainly situations where using CSS Grid with Media Queries to solve this problem is a straight forward and good enough solution.
+There are certainly situations where using CSS Grid with Media Queries to solve this problem is a straightforward and good enough solution.
 But if you're working with components and you want to make them as reusable as possible, you have to build flexible components which are able to adapt to the space, which is available to them, automatically.
 This is where using Media Queries just doesn't cut it anymore and when Flexbox shows it's strength and why it's still useful in the time of widespread CSS Grid support in modern browsers.